wotbrew/idx/README.md

 Which is unsurprising as the code does identical work.

-Creating a :idx/sort index is by far the most expensive, for the same mod-10 index.
+Creating a :idx/sort index is the most expensive, as shown in this benchmark for the same collection and property.

 ```
 Execution time mean : 5.673653 ms